Golden Temple: Original structure

+Rebuilt structure

+The most unique aspect of its later architecture is the gold plating, consisting of a 400 kilogram gold dome and 750 kilograms of gold on the upper level, with the gilding being first added under renovations by Ranjit Singh, who also added marble flooring.
+Some sections of the gold are inscribed, usually with gurbani verses.

 James Fergusson considered the Golden Temple as a specimen of one of the forms that the architecture of Hindu temples developed into in the 19th century.
 When a list of structures of interest was prepared and published by the colonial government of Punjab in 1875, it was claimed that the architectural design of the Golden Temple, in the form it was constructed as by Ranjit Singh, was based ultimately on the shrine of the Sufi saint Mian Mir.
 Louis Rousselet stated in 1882 that the shrine was a "handsome style of Jat architecture."
 Major Henry Hardy Cole described the architecture of the edifice as being primarily drawn from Islamic sources with a significant input from Hindu styles.
 Percy Brown also classified the temple as being a synthesis of Islamic and Hindu architectural styles, but also observed that the structure has its own unique characteristics and inventions.
 Hermann Goetz believed that the temple's architecture was a "Kangra transformation of Oudh architecture" that the Sikhs adopted for their own constructions, which he praises, however he also critiqued the temple for having "gaudy" elements commonly found in Indian gurdwaras, an example being the rococo-styled art.
 The Temple is described by Ian Kerr, and other scholars, as a mixture of the Indo-Islamic Mughal and the Hindu Rajput architecture.